 I. DUES STRUCTURE

-The central publication of the Society of Early Americanists shall be the Society of Early Americanists Newsletter (SEAN).
-The Editor serves the Society at the wishes of the Executive Officers.
-Editorial policies shall be determined by the Editor and the Council of Officers of the Society.
-The Society shall sponsor whatever electronic media it deems useful for the promotion of its mission of furthering the exchange of ideas and information among scholars of early American studies.
+The central platform of the Society of Early Americanists for disseminating information and providing other resources to the public and its members shall be the website at www.societyofearlyamericanists.org.
+Members of the Society will also receive the Society of Early Americanists Newsletter (SEAN), published biannually in digital format.
+Editorial policies shall be determined by the webmaster, the editor, and the Council of Officers of the Society.
+The Society shall sponsor whatever social media it deems useful for the promotion of its mission of furthering the exchange of ideas and information among scholars of early American studies.
 The Society will approve the moderators of electronic venues and provide general guidelines for their operation.